Health and Safety Code 11361 HS is the California statute that makes it a crime for adults

 Unlike other violations of HS 11361, you are not guilty of inducing a minor to use marijuana if you reasonably and actually believed the minor was 18 or older.12

-2. Penalties for violating Health and Safety Code 11361
+2. What are the penalties for violating Health and Safety Code 11361?

 Violation of California Health and Safety Code 11361 HS is always a felony.
 Unlike most other marijuana-based crimes, the sentence is served in California state prison.